zuiko21/minimOS/hard/minicoco.md

 - PAL vs. NTSC video output

-About the first issue, a couple of _'245s_ will easily turn keyboard rows 0-1-2-3-4-5 (CoCo) into a 4-5-0-1-2-3 order (Dragon); no big deal here.
-The following two items, however, ask for further consideration as there are differences between both Dragon models:
+About the first issue, a couple of _'245s_ will easily turn keyboard rows 0-1-2-3-4-5 (CoCo) into a **4-5-**0-1-2-3 order (Dragon); no big deal here.
+The next two items, however, ask for further consideration as there are differences between both Dragon models:

 Machine->     | CoCo     | Dragon 32 | Dragon 64
 -------       | ----     | --------- | ---------